Search for simple brands, products, keywords…

 BMW AND (motorcycle OR car) is a short form for (BMW AND motorcycle) OR (BMW AND car).

-The wildcard operator * is a character that stands for 0 or any possible number:
+The wildcard operator * is a character that stands for 0 or any possible number of characters:

 Luxemb* will find all entries including keywords like “Luxembourg”, “Luxemburg”, “Luxemburgish”, etc. Wildcards are only accepted at the end of a keyword.